What is Influencer Marketing: All About Influencers

 Reach

 It’s okay to stop working with an influencer if they don’t deliver on your set goals.
 In the same vein, if the campaign is a success, consider working with them again.
 You have so much data to leverage based on their specific audience.
-For as long as their audience responds well to the campaign and your desired metrics are being achieved, the partnership can only be positive.
+As long as their audience responds well to the campaign and your desired metrics are being met, the partnership can only be positive.

 3. How to Reach Out and Craft the Brief

 These days, it’s very common to reach out to influencers via agencies or platforms.
-Many agencies have marketplaces and services that feature reliable influencers and will help you get matched with the most relevant creators for your brand and goals.
+Many agencies offer marketplaces and services featuring reliable influencers that help you find the most relevant creators for your brand and goals.

 Before reaching out to an influencer, try engaging with their content by liking, commenting on, and sharing their posts.
 Then, when you do reach out, provide some information about your brand, your campaign goals, and what you can offer the influencer – what’s in it for them?
 This shouldn’t just be in relation to money, but what is the benefit for their self-brand to be gained by working with your brand?